ybotwe/cronos-balance-checker/README.md

 - For the URL, input `http://localhost:3000/balance/<network>/<address_of_choice>` for testing the balance endpoint or the respective URL for other endpoints.
 - Set the method to `GET`.
+- Add the header `x-api-key` with the value of your API key you set in the `.env` file.

 4. **Send the Request**: